Betty Mochizuki: Artwork and mentions

 Betty Mochizuki is noted for her lively and impressionistic landscape designs, as well as her paintings of flowers and graphic-styled still life works.
 Mochizuki's work touches on her family's Japanese heritage, and the integration of multiple cultural backgrounds into one's own identity When questioned about her works' stylistically eastern influences, she replied that "it just comes out that way."
 Mochizuki's unnamed pen and ink drawing, which depicts several whales playing within an amulet, is featured in the poetry anthology book Whale Sound.
 The work reflects Mochizuki's printmaking skill, illustrating her understanding of defined and steady line-work.
-Mochizuki's oil painting Scented Memory is currently displayed in the Art Gallery of Ontario, which was donated as a gift from Douglas M. Duncan's personal collection after his passing.
+Mochizuki's oil painting Scented Memory is currently displayed in the Art Gallery of Ontario, which was donated as a gift from Douglas M. Duncan's personal collection after his death.
 In the book by Joan Murray, Confessions of a Curator, a painting by Mochizuki is mentioned, though the title is not stated.
 The work is recalled as a favourite of the MP's receptionist, who refused to let it be taken back after the Art Gallery of Ontario had lent it.
 A short biography on Mochizuki is published in the fourth volume of A Dictionary of Canadian Artists.